vmtamburro/Data-Engineering/Cloud Computing/Azure/AZ-900 Fundamentals/exam_practice_1.md

 63. Which of the statements is true regarding Azure Sphere?
     - Azure Sphere is a software and hardware solution that provides communication and security features for IoT devices.

+64. A company is experiencing challenges in monitoring and analyzing logs from its distributed systems, including on-premises servers and cloud-based resources.
+They want to centralize log management and gain insights into system performance and security.

+Which Azure service should they consider to address their log monitoring and analysis requirements?
+    - Azure Log Analytics

+65. You are a cloud architect responsible for managing Azure resources for your organization.
+You need to understand the factors that can affect costs in Azure to optimize resource allocation and budgeting.

+Which of the following factors can affect costs in Azure?
+Select all that apply.

+    - Storage Capacity and data transfer
+    - Virtual Machine Sizes and Configurations
+    - Network bandwidth and latency

+66. Which Azure Feature allows you to identify resources that are associated with specific cost centers?
+    - Azure Tags.

+67. Which statement is true regarding assigning tags to Azure resources?
+    - If you assign tags to a resource group, the resources in the resource group do not inherit those tags.

+68. What does Azure guarantee in their SLA?
+    - Uptime

+69. What are Azure Virtual Machine Scale Sets?
+    - A feature that allows you to scale up and down the number of virtual machines in a group based on demand.